State Fair Insurance

 No-Pressure Process

-Our agents don’t make commission so you will never feel pressured during your insurance process with FLIP.
-Access your policy documents, adjust limits, and add additional insureds, completely online from your user dashboard.
+Our agents don’t make a commission, so you will never feel pressured during your insurance process with FLIP.
+Access your policy documents, adjust your limits, and apply additional insureds, completely online from your user dashboard.

 What Is State Fair Food Insurance?

 State fair food insurance is a combination of liability coverages designed to protect your business from the financial burden of claims.
 Claims can happen at any time and have the potential to financially devastate your business.
-Common claims can include third-party bodily injury accidents, property damage, foodborne illness, and more.
-State fair food insurance can mitigate or even eliminate your out-of-pocket costs of claims.

 Let’s Talk Numbers For State Fair Food Insurance

-Coverage Details For State Fair Food Insurance
+Coverage Details for State Fair Food Insurance

 General Liability

-Aggregate Limit: $2M
+Aggregate Limit: $2,000,000

 Product Liability

-Aggregate Limit: $2M
+Aggregate Limit: $2,000,000

-Inland Marine (Tools & Equipment)
+Inland Marine (Tools and Equipment)

-Aggregate Limit: $10K
+Aggregate Limit: $10,000

-Protect your business from the cost of claims regarding equipment damage and theft.
+Protect your business’ tools and equipment from damage and theft, including while transporting it to and from the fairgrounds.
 FLIP offers increased coverage limits for inland marine based on your business insurance needs.

 Damage to Premises Rented

-Aggregate Limit: $300K
+Aggregate Limit: $300,000

 What Our Customers Are Saying